Overcoming Self-Doubt: My Journey with a Whirlpool Electric Dryer

 My thought was simple: it’s already broken.
 If I mess it up—oh well.
 If I fix it—that’s a win.

 So in I go.
 And here’s what I discovered: dryers are relatively simple machines.
 Honestly?
-More cantankerous kitten than scary monster.
+More like a cantankerous kitten than a scary monster.

 The Fix